david-drew/hddlr_docs/New OpenVINO Get Started Guide KAT.O.md

 Steps to complete:

 1. Find and download an appropriate face detection model (there are several already available in the Intel Model Zoo).
-KAT: Let's make this a live link.
 2. Find and download a video that features faces.
 3. Run the demo with just the face detection model.
 4. OPTIONAL: Run the demo using additional models (age-gender, emotion recognition, head pose, etc.).